sarhaan77/mcp_fetch_with_micropayments/README.md

 ```

 It is deployed as a digital ocean droplet with a static IP address and whitelisted by the website.
-This is a POC so I did not add if the payment was made on chain or not but it is trivial to add.
+This is a POC so I did not bother adding checks for if the correct payment was made on chain, but it is trivial to add.

 ### Cloudflare setup

 1. Ideally, you want to be on the pro plan.
-Irrespective, you can enable the bot protection feature, Block AI Bots, etc. BUT do not enable Bot Fight Mode as it block access to `/llms.txt` and cannot be bypassed via custom rules.
+You can enable the bot protection feature, Block AI Bots, etc. BUT do not enable Bot Fight Mode as it block access to `/llms.txt` and cannot be bypassed via custom rules.
 You can enable Super Bot Fight Mode if you are on the pro plan.
 2. Security/waf/custom rule: Add a rule to skip all rate limit/user agent/bot protection features if the URI Path is equal to `/llms.txt`.
 3. Security/waf/custom rule: Add a rule to skip bot protection features if the IP Source Address is equal to the IP address of the proxy server.